 1. Air Pollution: Emissions of sulfur dioxide (SO2) and other sulphur compounds from industrial activities can lead to air pollution, which can have adverse effects on respiratory health and the environment.

-2. Acid Rain: High levels of sulphur emissions can contribute to acid rain, which can harm aquatic ecosystems, damage vegetation, and corrode buildings and infrastructure.
+2. Acid Rain: High levels of sulphur emissions can contribute to acid rain, which can harm Aquatic ecosystems, damage vegetation, and corrode buildings and infrastructure.

 3. Soil Acidification: Overuse of sulphur-containing fertilizers can lead to soil acidification, affecting plant growth and nutrient availability.